sseiber/lva-gateway/docs/Tutorials/Build and register the Lva Gateway Module.md

-# Build and Register the Lva Gateway Modules
+# Build the Lva Gateway Modules

+> [!NOTE]
+> Follow these steps only if you need to modify the code, it is recommended to start with the provided images.

 ## Clone the repo

+TODO: We need a public repo with the source

 [lva-gateway](https://github.com/sseiber/lva-gateway)